JoshOrndorff/LearnRholangByExample/2-Receiving/README.md

 ### Exercise
-Order a second drink from the coffee shop
+Order more drinks from the coffee shop

 ### Exercise
 Change the acknowledgement message